Fellow Case Reports

 Return to Top

-The written narrative report is required for Cases 1 - 3.
+The written narrative report is required for all submitted cases.

 A successful written report guides the reader through the case beginning with the patient's complaint and examination, then proceeding to the development and rationale of the treatment plan.

 Next will be details of the surgical and prosthetic procedures (including treatment dates, materials, techniques, and rationale).
-The report continues with a comparison of preoperative and postoperative diagnoses and any complication that occured.
-The patient acceptance and prognosis concludes the report.
+The report continues with a comparison of preoperative and postoperative diagnoses and any complication that occurred.
+The patient acceptance and prognosis conclude the report.

 Tips for writing the Written Report